lachlankrautz/dotfile/README.md

 - Sync different files for different systems using repo groups (shared/windows/linux/root)
 - Preview without making changes using "-p, --preview"
 - Clean broken links on out of date system
-- Push dotfile and config to remote server
+- Push dotfile with current config to remote server and sync

 # Install
 ```